256dpi/fire/README.md

 }
 ```

 The [`Authorizers`](https://godoc.org/github.com/256dpi/fire#Controller.Authorizers) are run after inferring all available data from the request and are therefore perfectly suited to do a general user authentication.
 The [`Validators`](https://godoc.org/github.com/256dpi/fire#Controller.Validators) are only run before creating, updating or deleting a model and are ideal to protect resources from certain actions.
 The [`Decorators`](https://godoc.org/github.com/256dpi/fire#Controller.Decorators) are run after the models or model have been loaded from the database or the model has been saved or updated.
 Finally, the [`Notifiers`]() are run before the final response is written to the client.
-Errors returned by the callbacks are serialize to an JSON API compliant error object and yield a status code appropriate to the class of callback.
+Errors returned by the callbacks are serialized to an JSON API compliant error object and yield a status code appropriate to the class of callback.

 Go on Fire ships with several built-in callbacks that implement common concerns: